Access4all/adg/pages/knowledge/screen-readers/desktop/interacting-with-websites/README.md

 - When reaching a textarea in browse mode, to enter text into it, press `Enter` to activate focus mode, then enter text.
     - To jump to the next input (or any other focusable element), press `Tab`.
-    - To look around for non-focusable content instead, leave focus mode by pressing `Esc`, then browse around with the arrow keys.
+    - To look around for non-focusable content instead, leave focus mode by pressing `Esc`, then browse around with the `Up`/`Down` keys.
 - When reaching a text input in focus mode, you can immediately enter text.
 - To toggle through the values of a combobox, make sure you are in focus mode, then use `Up` or `Down`.
 - To toggle the value of a checkbox, simply hit `Space` (regardless of whether you're in browse or focus mode).